Anomalous Local Criticality in Heavy Fermion Metals from Holography

 We are now in a position to consider the scaling function as a residue at the peak wave vector in Eq.(\ref{eq:chi}), so we write it as $\Phi(\tilde{\omega}_{q})$ in which we have taken the on-shell relation between $\omega$ and peaked $q$.
-Since the temperature is the only scale of the system, the $\Phi(\tilde{\omega}_{q})$ exhibiting $\omega/T$ scaling is a direct consequence of conformal nature of the holographic theory in a thermo-bath.
-At low temperature limit, where $\tilde{\omega},\tilde{q}\gg1$, the magnetic field in bulk AdS space is relativistic, i.e. $\tilde{\omega}_{q}=\tilde{q}$.
-The asymptotic solution of Eq.(\ref{eq:wave-equ}) in this limit can be obtained by using Langer-Olver's method \cite{Olver:1954} \cite{Policastro:2001}, we find its spectral function The $\omega/T$ scaling exponent 2/3 at the peak wave vector (on-shell modes) is an exact result in large-N limit corresponding to the case of strongly anisotropic XY spin system with completely vanished interplane response $\chi_{zz}$.
+Since the temperature is the only scale of the system, the $\omega/T$ scaling of $\Phi(\tilde{\omega}_{q})$ is a direct consequence of the conformal nature of the holographic theory in a thermo-bath.
+At low temperature limit, where $\tilde{\omega},\tilde{q}\gg1$, the magnetic field in the bulk AdS space is relativistic, i.e. $\tilde{\omega}_{q}=\tilde{q}$.
+The asymptotic solution of Eq.(\ref{eq:wave-equ}) in this limit can be obtained by using Langer-Olver's method \cite{Olver:1954} \cite{Policastro:2001}, we find the spectral function The $\omega/T$ scaling exponent 2/3 at the peak wave vector (on-shell modes) is an exact result in large-N limit, which corresponds to the case of strongly anisotropic XY spin system with completely vanished interplane response $\chi_{zz}$.
 Such value of fractional scaling can also be obtained from numerical method.
-A deviation from the on-shell level condition has two important consequences, first, it leads to a correction to the on-shell value 2/3, i.e. $\mathrm{Im}\Phi\propto\tilde{\omega}^{2/3+\mathcal{O}(\tilde{\omega}-\tilde{q})}$; second, the exact transversality is also broken beyond the tree level which leads to a departure from the quasi-2D structure and strongly anisotropic, i.e. $\chi_{zz}$ deviates from zero.
+A deviation from the on-shell level condition has two important consequences, first, it leads to a correction to the on-shell value 2/3, i.e. $\mathrm{Im}\Phi\propto\tilde{\omega}^{2/3+\mathcal{O}(\tilde{\omega}-\tilde{q})}$; second, the exact transversality is also broken beyond the tree level which leads to a departure from the quasi-2D structure and the strongly anisotropy, i.e. $\chi_{zz}$ deviates from zero.

-Within experimental resolution, this on-shell value scaling agrees well with measurements of ac susceptibility \textbf{$\chi_{p}\sim T^{-0.6}$} \cite{PhysRevLett.94.076402} in $\mathrm{YbRh_{2}(Si_{0.95}Ge_{0.05}})_{2}$, and approximated $\chi_{p}\sim T^{-0.75}$ \cite{2000Natur.407..351S} in $\mathrm{CeCu_{5.9}Au_{0.1}}$.
-The fractional exponent presented here demonstrates that it is not in the same universality class of the SDW theory nearby the antiferromagnetism.
+Within experimental resolution, this on-shell value scaling agrees well with the measurements of ac susceptibility \textbf{$\chi_{p}\sim T^{-0.6}$} \cite{PhysRevLett.94.076402} in $\mathrm{YbRh_{2}(Si_{0.95}Ge_{0.05}})_{2}$, and approximated $\chi_{p}\sim T^{-0.75}$ \cite{2000Natur.407..351S} in $\mathrm{CeCu_{5.9}Au_{0.1}}$.
+The fractional exponent presented here demonstrates that it is not in the same universality class of the SDW theory of the antiferromagnetism.
 A salience feature of this result is that the anomalous exponent only occurs in the temporal fluctuations independent to the wave vector, while the exponent of spatial fluctuations are conventional mean-field type.